totten/yass/README.txt

    the "data" is stored in serialize()d format within a SQL TEXT/CLOB field.
  * For YASS_DataStore_ARMS, the "entityType" maps to a SQL table, and the "data" maps (generally speaking) to a single record in the SQL table.
+ * For YASS_DataStore_Proxy, the data is passed to a remote YASS system via arms_interlink.

 Implementing SQL-based entity storage for ARMS/CiviCRM/Drupal encounters some complexity -- for better or worse, CiviCRM and Drupal are